First-Year Student Orientation

 Welcome First-Year Students!

-The Office of Orientation and First Year Programs would like to congratulate new students on their decision to attend Framingham State University.
+The Office of Orientation and New Student and Family Programs would like to congratulate new students on their decision to attend Framingham State University.

 The Orientation Program provides an introduction to student life at the University, and helps students achieve a smooth academic transition by providing careful advisement on course and program selection prior to registration.
 The Orientation Program is specifically designed to meet the needs of new students.
 It is MANDATORY for all Day Division students entering Framingham State University.

-Below you will find important information regarding orientation for students entering in the Fall 2018.
+Below you will find important information regarding orientation for students entering in Fall 2019.
 You will also receive an informational brochure in the mail after you make your deposit.

 Orientation is a one-day experience in which you will: